riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 integer is no more than XLEN bits wide, and at least one floating-point argument register and at least one integer argument register is available.
 Otherwise, it is passed according to the integer calling convention.

+Unions are never flattened and are always passed according to the integer calling convention.

 Values are returned in the same manner as a first named argument of the same type would be passed.